 When to Contact a Medical Professional

 This problem is diagnosed and repaired in the hospital at birth.
-After returning home, call your health care provider if the infant develops any of these symptoms:
+After returning home, call your health care provider if your baby develops any of these symptoms:

 - Decreased bowel movements

 - Green or yellowish green vomit

 - Swollen belly area

 - Worrisome behavioral changes

 Islam S. Congenital abdominal wall defects.
 In: Holcomb GW, Murphy JP, Ostlie DJ, eds.
 Ashcraft's Pediatric Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 48.

 Walther AE, Nathan JD.
 Newborn abdominal wall defects.
 In: Wylie R, Hyams JS, Kay M, eds.
 Pediatric Gastrointestinal and Liver Disease.
 5th ed.
 Philadelphia, PA: Elsevier; 2016:chap 58.

 - Kimberly G Lee, MD, MSc, IBCLC, Associate Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.